danielle-eckhardt/danielle-eckhardt.github.io/HR_Power BI.md

 ### Data Set
 Data came from [Kaggle](https://www.kaggle.com/datasets/rhuebner/human-resources-data-set). **Power Query** was used in the ETL cleaning process and **Power BI** was used in the data visualization process.
-Here is the full link to Power BI Dashboard:

 ### Data Structure
 There is only one dataset: